resource-reasoning/resourcereasoning.com/README.md

 Website Structure
 -----------------
 The main files of interest for editing are:
-  * **index.html** The main page.
-    You might want to edit the blurb or change the pictures in the photo gallery.
-    Images for the gallery should be stored in `images` and referenced as the existing images are inside the page.

   * **news.md** The news page.
     It should be apparent the general format of this file: use second level headers for the month and year, and unordered lists for events occuring in that month.
 A second level of list may be used, eg for POPL.